-Today I want to direct you to a video I put together showing you the breakdown of what most people do wrong with this exercises.
-Watch till the end because I go over two alternative exercises to the barbell bent over row that you can integrate into your workout.
+Today I want to direct you to a video I put together showing you the breakdown of what most people do wrong with these exercises.
+Watch till the end because I go over two alternative exercises to the barbell bent-over row that you can integrate into your workout.

 Some key points I want you to take from the video.